Zahana is building a School collaboratively in Fiarenana in Madagascar

 elder.
 At the same time this comes with the responsibility to be a role

-model and actively participate in the community life and it's development.
+model and actively participate in the community life and its development.

 When Zahana will launch microcredit projects, it is expected by the community